Import an Inbox Item

 Result

 The system imports the document to create an Inbox Item.
-Once created, the document Inbox Item field links to the Inbox Item and the system adds a link to the Inbound Transmission.
-The system also generates a CSV rendition of the E2B source data.
+Once created, the document Inbox Item field links to the Inbox Item.

 Learn how Case intake and Case promotion consider Inbox Items with Combination Products.